Ben-Nupa/MSc_NLP_projects/exercice_1/README.md

 Y_bath_indices UNION Negative_sampling_indices : check if intersection is empty.
 If yes, continue with back propagation.
 Batch size ~ 256 max, this way we should have a empty intersection almost each time.
 If not empty, we use a random new samples in the paper the distribution.

 Drawbacks : INPUT/OUTPUT is center-word -> context words.
 But on next bath, we can have other context words (for the same word ?).
 We try not to pick the same words from the context word selection.

+Check the lecture of Andrew Ng on the negative sampling.

+## Work splitting
+Paul
+- read all the dataset function
+- implement function to save : the models, the id2word & word2id dic, also freq vector
+- add somewhere in the training a function that will store the model for instance every 10 epochs
+- check on colab if we can use CPU for more than 7h.